Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_wiring.md

 * [USB extension cable](https://www.amazon.com/AmazonBasics-Extension-Cable-Male-Female/dp/B00NH12O5I/ref=sr_1_4?keywords=usb+3.0+extension+cable&qid=1565719800&s=gateway&sr=8-4)

 Setup:
-1. Take USB splitter and stick one side of velcro it in and the other side of the velcro to a desired location on the plastic headset headband (pictured is a Windows MR Headset but similar setup is possible with Valve Index).
+1. Take USB splitter and stick one side of Velcro it in and the other side of the Velcro to a desired location on the plastic headset headband (pictured is a Windows MR Headset but similar setup is possible with Valve Index).
     * We typically prefer placing it offset from the center-back so that it does not interfere with the tightening knob of the headset.
 See below for example image.

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/mr_splitter.jpg" height="250"/>